ReuTheCoder/pages-for-pages/README.md

 # Pages for Pages

-A cozy, library‑themed personal site and digital reading journal that showcases my reading endeavors through an interactive log, a custom visual bookshelf, and a simple workspace designed to elevate the book‑annotation experience.
+My reading journal, now reimagined as a digital space that showcases my reading endeavors through an interactive log, a custom visual bookshelf, and a simple workspace designed to elevate the reading and annotation experience.

 <img src="assets/PFPLookthrough-ezgif.com-video-to-gif-converter.gif" alt="Website Lookthrough" width="100%">